Skip to main content

 Flora Ecosystems

 The vegetation in Monte León reflects its arid Patagonian environment, dominated by hardy species adapted to strong winds and salt spray.
-The predominant plant community is the Patagonian steppe, characterized by low-growing shrubs such as mata negra (Junellia tridens) and calafate (Berberis microphylla).
+The predominant plant community is the Patagonian steppe, characterised by low-growing shrubs such as mata negra (Junellia tridens) and calafate (Berberis microphylla).
 Near the coast, salt-tolerant plants like Salicornia and various grass species form dense cushions.
 The park also contains small patches of native coirón grass (Festuca gracillima) and occasional stands of mata guanaco (Anartrophyllum rigidum), which provide important habitat for local wildlife.

 Geology